jukesliu/automated-glacier-terminus/README.md

     Liu,J., Enderlin, E. M., Marshall, H.P., and A. Khalil (2021).
 Automated Detection of Marine Glacier Calving Fronts Using the 2-D Wavelet Transform Modulus Maxima Segmentation Method.
 IEEE Transactions on Geoscience and Remote Sensing, vol. 59, no. 11, pp. 9047-9056. doi: 10.1109/TGRS.2021.3053235

 We politely request that you provide attribution to this work if you intend to use the code for published research by citing the paper above.
-The repo itself is citable as:

-    Citation

 ## Set up your working directory structure as follows: <br />
 * glacier_files/